 It isn’t just having an agenda; it is about having the right weekly staff meeting agenda.
 One of the biggest mistakes that cause bad meetings is the lack of an agenda or getting it two minutes prior to the meeting.
 The agenda should be sent well ahead of time and cover all of the areas that the company needs to discuss in order to grow their business.

-The weekly meeting agenda includes all of the steps that you need to take when getting together with your team, whether in a formal or informal setting.
+The team meeting agendas for each of your teams should include all of the steps that you need to take when getting together with your team, whether in a formal or informal setting.
 Make sure that the mood fits your company culture and everyone knows that they are coming to the meeting expecting to do work and solve problems.
 Make sure that you have time for the staff to add an agenda topic that they need to work with the team on.

 Here's our recommended weekly team meeting agenda:

 Always start your staff meeting with good news.

 - This can be personal or work related.
 Starting off with good news sets the right tone for an effective weekly adjustment meeting and gets the creative juices flowing.
 This agenda item is a good time to praise other staff members that went the second mile for a client or displayed a fundamental core value of your company.